 Pergola.
 Emilia's Crafted Pasta.
 M Restaurant.
-A smorgasbord of tasty new experiences enriching the Estate’s already diverse dining scene to make it one of the best areas for restaurants in London.
+A collection of tasty new experiences enriching the Estate’s already diverse dining scene to make it one of the best areas for restaurants in London.
 But where exactly and what specifically will they bring to the Vertus lifestyle, both in Newfoundland, 10 George Street and over in Wood Wharf?

 Mercato Metropolitano: Unmissable London Street Food.